amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Drilldown Dashboard with DZV.md

 What's Awesome about this Viz:
-* Controling which measure you can see on the line Trend Chart by Clicking on any of the Measures/KPIs.
+* KPIs Control! which measure you want to see presented on the line Trend Chart by Clicking on any of the Measures/KPIs.
 * Being able to drill dowm to the details of the Customer by Measure and month, through clicking on a month on the line trend.
 * Again benefiting from the Dynamic Zone visibility functionality to show or hide the customers' Details window